 Checking-in on the politics of prosecutors: A Vermont state’s attorney makes waves, and California and Florida prosecutors plan on dismissing more drug charges

 The Appeal: Political Report regularly tracks how the reform movement is affecting the practices and policies of prosecutors nationwide.
 What reforms are they rolling out, and are they actually implementing them?
-Who is more ambitious in their proposals?
-Explore developments with our interactive tracker.
+Explore with our interactive tracker.

 U.S. Attorney General William Barr attacked the country’s new reform prosecutors in a speech last week, calling them “anti-law enforcement DAs.”